 Students who receive lunch detention as a disciplinary consequence must eat lunch in the designated lunch detention area/classroom.
 Students should report directly to the designated lunch detention area.
 Students who arrive late will be given an additional day of lunch detention.
 Students who do not report will receive additional consequences.
-Repeated failures to comply may result in out-of-school suspension.
+Repeated failures to comply may result in escalated disciplinary action.